Agawam-IT/tech.agawamed.org/_posts/2020-02-24-february-announcements.md

 ### Network Drive Migration

 The Technology Department will be migrating away from Network Drives over the next school year.
-We want to make this tranistion as easy as possible and provide plenty of time for the migration.
+We want to make this transition as easy as possible and provide plenty of time for the migration.

 Network Drives are Windows computer drives that store data on a central server, not on the computer.
 These are typically called F: Drive or H: Drive in the district.
 We will be migrating from a local server network drive to a cloud based drive on Google Apps.